MariaRHristova/Textbooks_and_resources/README.md

 5. Data structures and algorithms: https://ocw.mit.edu/courses/6-006-introduction-to-algorithms-spring-2020/
 6. Mastering PosgreSQL 10 Hans- Juergen Schoenig
 7. Introduction to Computation and Programming Using Python, MIT
+8. Guttag, J.V.
+(2016).
+Introduction to Computation and Programming Using Python, second edition: With Application to Understanding Data.
+MIT press

 # Statistics/Mathematics textbooks